rclone/rclone/docs/content/drive.md

 8. It will show you a client ID and client secret.
 Make a note of these.

-   (If you selected "External" at Step 5 continue to "Publish App" in the Steps 9 and 10.
+   (If you selected "External" at Step 5 continue to Step 9.
    If you chose "Internal" you don't need to publish and can skip straight to Step 11.)

-9. Go to "Oauth consent screen" and press "Publish App"
+9. Go to "Oauth consent screen" and confirm that your intended email is shown as a test user, and that "Publishing status" is shown as "Testing".

-10. Click "OAuth consent screen", then click "PUBLISH APP" button and confirm, or add your account under "Test users".

-11. Provide the noted client ID and client secret to rclone.
+10. Provide the noted client ID and client secret to rclone.

-Be aware that, due to the "enhanced security" recently introduced by Google, you are theoretically expected to "submit your app for verification" and then wait a few weeks(!) for their response; in practice, you can go right ahead and use the client ID and client secret with rclone, the only issue will be a very scary confirmation screen shown when you connect via your browser for rclone to be able to get its token-id (but as this only happens during the remote configuration, it's not such a big deal).
+Be aware that, due to the "enhanced security" introduced by Google, you are theoretically expected to "submit your app for verification" and then wait a few weeks(!) for their response; in practice, if you keep your app in testing, then you can go right ahead and use the client ID and client secret with rclone, the only issue will be a very scary confirmation screen shown when you connect via your browser for rclone to be able to get its token-id (but as this only happens during the remote configuration, it's not such a big deal).
+Because we anticipate that we will be the only user on this client-id, testing should be sufficient for most use cases.

 (Thanks to @balazer on github for these instructions.)